Jacques Goudstikker: Fate of collection

 Dési, and their only son, Edo, both having died in 1996).
 In 2007, Von Saher sold many, netting almost $10 million at auction.

 Some pieces were not returned to von Saher because the Dutch government no longer had them in 2006.
-In particular, Adam and Eve by Cranach had been transferred by the government to another person (under a claim later found to be invalid) and in 2006 were in the United States, out of the control of the Dutch government.
+In particular, one of the Adam and Eve (Cranach) paintings had been transferred by the government to another person (under a claim later found to be invalid) and in 2006 were in the United States, out of the control of the Dutch government.
 Von Saher sued unsuccessfully in U.S. court for their return.

+In 2025, a painting attributed to Giuseppe Ghislandi, Portrait of a Lady, Contessa Colleoni, was recovered from the descendants of Nazi Germany financier Friedrich Kadgien (1907–1978) in Argentina.